Authority: Executive Vice Chancellor and Provost

 10.4.1.3 House Officers are subject to the Veterinary Teaching Hospital (VTH) official holidays and closings per active clinical assignment.
 House Officers who do not have an active clinical assignment will adhere to the NC State official holidays and closings.

 10.4.1.4 House Officers are subject to NCSU REG04.20.07 – Adverse Weather and Other Emergency Conditions.
 House Officers are considered essential personnel as determined by their clinical assignment.

 10.4.1.5 House Officers are eligible for family and medical leave as outlined in the Family Medical Leave guidelines or as required by law.

-10.4.1.6 House Officers are not subject to or eligible for shared leave, community service leave, family illness leave, or other leave provisions applicable to EPA employees unless stated otherwise in the regulation or as required by Federal or State law.
+10.4.1.6 House Officers are not subject to or eligible for shared leave, community service leave, family illness leave, or other leave provisions applicable to EHRA employees unless stated otherwise in the regulation or as required by Federal or State law.

 11. OTHER PROVISIONS APPLICABLE TO HOUSE OFFICERS